 Camp Deer Run has it's own time zone!
 We call it "Camp Time."
-Camp Time is just one hour behind World Time, aka Central Standard Time.
+Camp Time is just one hour behind Central Standard Time (aka "World Time").
 At the beginning of every session, we set our watches back one hour to Camp Time so that we gain "an extra hour of camp" and also achieve an even further degree of separation from the outside world.
 We know that can be a little confusing, but don't worry.
-For simplicity, all times listed online or on Camp Deer Run documents will be in Central Standard Time.
+For simplicity, all times and schedules listed online or on Camp Deer Run documents will be in Central Standard Time.